koendv/qt5-opengl-raspberrypi/README.md

 ```
 make
 ```
-Compilation may take considerable time.
+Compilation may take a day.

 ### Create debian package
 In the  ```src/build-qt``` directory: